cassidytucker/Elk-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the install-elk.yml to /etc/ansible
 - Update the hosts file to include

--[elk]
+[elk]
--10.1.0.4 ansible_python_interpreter=/usr/bin/python3
+10.1.0.4 ansible_python_interpreter=/usr/bin/python3

 Run the playbook, and navigate to http://23.99.80.187:5601/app/kibana#/home to check that the installation worked as expected.

-Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:

-- _Which file is the playbook?
+Which file is the playbook?
 Install-elk.yml

 Where do you copy it?_
 /etc/ansible/